Clarifai/old-docs/create-an-application.md

 To create an application, head on over to the [applications page](https://portal.clarifai.com/apps) and press the 'Create a New Application' button.
-Here, you will name your application and choose a [model](https://www.clarifai.com/models) for your base workflow.

-You can also set the default language.
-If you plan on using a language other than English, you must choose the General model under Base Workflow.
+You have the option of using our General, Travel, Food, Face, Moderation, and Wedding models in your base workflow.
+More information on these, and other public models can be found in our [model gallery](https://www.clarifai.com/models).

 ![image showing the edit app button on the Manage Application page](/images/create-new-app-new.png)

+{% hint style="info" %}
+You can also set the default language so that you can create, train and search on concepts in your own langugage.
+Please keep in mind that pre-trained model concepts currently only work in English.
+{% endhint %}